Sarah Parker Remond: Education and later years

 From October 1859 to June 1861, Remond undertook studies at Bedford College (later part of the University of London and now merged with Royal Holloway College).
 She studied classical academic subjects: French, Latin, English literature, music, history and elocution, continuing to give her own lectures during college vacations.
 During this period, she also traveled to Rome and Florence in Italy.

+In 1859 Redmond was denied a visa to visit France by the American Embassy, which attempted to claim that Black Americans were not considered full US citizens.
+This resulted in a press scandal.

-Remond continued to be involved in abolitionist and feminist causes in Britain.
-She was a member first of the London Emancipation Committee, and then helped found and served on the executive committee of the Ladies' London Emancipation Society, which was organized in 1863.
+Remond continued to be involved in the abolitionist and feminist causes in Britain.
+She was a member first of the London Emancipation Committee, and then helped found and served on the executive committee of the Ladies' London Emancipation Society, which was organised in 1863.
 Remond is thought to be the only black woman who was among the 1500 signatories to a women-only 1866 petition requesting the right of women to vote.
 Returning briefly to the U.S., Remond joined with the American Equal Rights Association working for equal suffrage for women and African Americans.

-Remond continued her studies at the London University College, graduating as a nurse.
+In 1865, Redmond made a formal application for British citizenship, stating that she had lived in London for six years, was "of African descent and a native of Salem Massachusetts in the United States of America" but that "under no circumstances" could she return to live in America again because of "the strong prejudice against persons of African descent which is entertained by a large proportion of the inhabitants of the United States and the social disabilities under which such persons consequently suffer".
+Referees for Redmond's application included lawyer Matthew Davenport Hill and politician Sir James Stanfeld who attested to her good character.
+Her British citizenship was granted on 11 September 1865.
+Redmond met some discrimination whilst in Britain, if less overt than in the United States but her disillusionment grew after the brutal punishment and executions of Black protestors in the 1865 Morant Bay Rebellion in Jamaica by the British.Remond continued her studies at London University College, graduating as a nurse.
 In 1866, she left England and, after visiting Switzerland, in 1867, at the age of 42, she moved permanently to Florence.
 She entered the Santa Maria Nuova Hospital school as a medical student.
 At the time, the school was one of the most prestigious medical schools in Europe.
-Remond graduated In August 1868.
+Remond graduated in August 1868.
 After completing her studies and becoming a doctor, she remained in Florence for many years, then resided in Rome.
 Remond practiced medicine for more than 20 years, never returning to the United States.
 Her sister Caroline and Maritcha joined her from the United States.
 Frederick Douglass met the three women while visiting Rome in 1886.